ymetz/smartgpt_ui/README.md

-The interface of SmartGPZ uses [SmartGPT](https://github.com/mckaywrigley/chatbot-ui) as a foundation.
+The interface of SmartGPT uses [Chatbot-UI](https://github.com/mckaywrigley/chatbot-ui) as a foundation.

 ## Updates